Introduction

 As I was hiking in the Low Tatras mountain range during the winter season I had a second mobile phone (an old Nokia) in a sealed pocket in my backpack, switched off and fully charged just for the case.

-A separate GPS tracker might also be a good idea (keep in mind that an electronic device is not a substitute for basic orientation skills).
+A separate GPS tracker might also be a good idea, as well as downloading maps beforehand (keep in mind that an electronic device is not a substitute for basic orientation skills).

 #9 Always go with company or at least plan for a worst case scenario